basarane/kemper-arduino-library/README.md

 ```

 ##Hardware
-If you use Arduino, you at least need to prepare a circuit to send and receive MIDI messages to and from Kemper Profiler.
+If you use Arduino (currently you need Arduino Mega), you at least need to prepare a circuit to send and receive MIDI messages to and from Kemper Profiler.
 You can follow [these instructions](http://www.instructables.com/id/Send-and-Receive-MIDI-with-Arduino/).

+Then connect Serial1 (TX1) and Serial2 (RX2) to MIDI input and output of Kemper Profiler, respectively.
+If you don't have Arduino Mega, you may use Software serial.
+The serial ports can be changed in `libraries/Kemper/Kemper.cpp`.

 ##Usage